SheGeeks/Frontend-Mentor-Projects/project-tracking-component/README.md

 In the future, I think I will still continue to getting an exact match with the design and start converting pixel values into their corresponding responsive units.
 What I hope to accomplish with this is design accuracy at the challenge breakpoints, while still allowing the flexibility of a fulyl responsive design.

 At some point in the future I may come back to this project to do more code cleanup in the stylesheet.
-There were a lot of properties to work with, especially for the popup menu and just looking at the stylesheet for this project feels overwhelming. 😩 Still proud of myself for getting this done in 2 days.
+There were a lot of properties to work with, especially for the mobile menu and just looking at the stylesheet for this project feels overwhelming. 😩 Still proud of myself for getting this done in 2 days.

 ### Useful resources